Soldier guilty of attempting to have sex with girl, 13

 Closing arguments were presented to the jury after only two days of trial before Chief Judge Frances Tydingco-Gatewood.

-Text messages revealed De Leon Guerrero’s plan to allegedly go to the girl's home on Andersen Air Force Base on Nov.
+Text messages revealed De Leon Guerrero’s plan to go to the girl's home on Andersen Air Force Base on Nov.
 20, 2020, after her parents left to go out for the evening.
-But, when he drove up to the carport, federal investigators moved in and brought him inside the ‘sting house’ for questioning.
+But, when he drove up to the carport, federal investigators moved in and brought him inside the "sting house" for questioning.

 Undercover